syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Sorting-and-Filtering.md

 ### Sorting

-* In Microsoft Excel, sorting label should be varied in filter popup based on the type of values in a column (For e.g, "Sort Smallest to Largest" for numeric values, "Sort A to Z" for string values, etc.).
-But in Spreadsheet, sort label should not be varied based on values due to improve the loading performance of filter popup.
+* Sorting label in Microsoft Excel should be varied in filter popup depending on the value type in a column (for example, "Sort Smallest to Largest" for numerical values, "Sort A to Z" for string values, etc.).
+But sort label is not varied in Spreadsheet based on values due to improving filter popup loading efficiency.
-* Sort Ascending or Sort Descending label is not checked in the filter popup, if the column is sorted in Microsoft Excel.
-Because currently XlsIO do not have support to fetch the sorted order while importing the workbook.
+*If the column is sorted in Microsoft Excel, Sort Ascending or Sort Descending is not checked in the filter popup.Since XlsIO currently has no support when importing the workbook to get the sorted order.

 ### Filtering

-* If the filter applied in Microsoft Excel, then the filter will be cleared from all columns while clearing the filter from any one column Because unable to fetch the filtering order.
+* If the filter is applied in Microsoft Excel, the filter will be cleared from all columns while clearing the filter from any column in Spreadsheet.